UTSAVS26/PyVerse/Beginner_Projects/Excel to CSV/Readme.md

 # Excel to CSV Converter

-converts every sheet of a `.xlsx` excel file into separate csv files.
+converts every sheet of a `.xlsx` Excel file into separate CSV files.

 ## requirements